nschonni/healthvault-docs/healthvault/concepts/xml-api/querying-data.md

 </tr>
 <tr class="odd">
 <td><p>Effective permissions</p></td>
 <td><p>Information about what access rights the calling application has on the thing instance (Create, Read, Update, or Delete).
-This information is useful when you want to enable or disable controls for editing or deleting things, based on your application's permissions.</p></td>
+This information is useful when you want to enable or disable controls for editing or deleting things, based on your application&#39;s permissions.</p></td>
 </tr>
 <tr class="even">
 <td><p>Digital signatures</p></td>
-<td><p>Digital signature information including the key and cryptographic hash, which can be used to verify that the contents of the thing haven't been changed since the data was signed.
+<td><p>Digital signature information including the key and cryptographic hash, which can be used to verify that the contents of the thing haven&#39;t been changed since the data was signed.
 Retrieve this section only if you want to validate the cryptographic hash or the signature.
-For more information, see [digital signatures](/healthvault/concepts/data/digital-signatures).</p></td>
+For more information, see <a href="/healthvault/concepts/data/digital-signatures" data-raw-source="[digital signatures](/healthvault/concepts/data/digital-signatures)">digital signatures</a>.</p></td>
 </tr>
 <tr class="odd">
 <td><p>Tags</p></td>